-Indicator 5.2.3 Level of direct and indirect employment Indicator Statement(s) 24 - Level of direct & indirect employment (CI - 5.2.3) Element(s) 5.2 Communities and Sustainability Value(s) and Objective(s) Value 5.2: Forest management contributes to a diversified local economy.
-Objective 5.2.3: Employment and income sources and their contribution to the local economy continue to be diversified.
-Background and Description Forests represent not only a return on investment (measured, for example, in dollar value, person-days, donations, etc.) for the organization but also a source of income and non-financial benefits for DFA-related workers, suppliers, local communities and governments.
+Indicator Statement(s) 26 - Level of direct & indirect employment (CI - 5.2.3) Target 4600 jobs Basis for the Target Allocated AAC for Canfor and employment multiplier statistics from the Socio-Economic Analysis from the recent Prince George Timber Supply Area Timber Supply Review (TSR) provides a consistent average measure.
+Variance -700 Background and Description Forests represent not only a return on investment (measured, for example, in dollar value, person-days, donations, etc.) for the organization but also a source of income and non-financial benefits for DFA-related workers, suppliers, local communities and governments.
 While employment levels have been declining in many manufacturing industries including the forest industry, there remains a very direct relationship between direct and indirect employment and annual harvest levels.
 Stable employment is a clear indication of the sustainable economic well-being of individuals and communities.
 Employment from the forest sector is an important contributor toward community stability, particularly rural communities that tend to be mostly resource-dependant.
 Within the context of the forest industry, direct employment refers to employment directly related to the production of forest products or services.
 As a result of this direct employment, employment is also generated in the businesses that supply goods and services to the forest sector.
 This is referred to as indirect employment.
-Finally, when these directly and indirectly generated incomes are spent and re-spent on a variety of items in the broader economy (e.g., food, clothing, entertainment), it gives rise to induced employment effects.
-Based on information compiled from the Socio-Economic Analysis completed for the recent Prince George Timber Supply Area Timber Supply Review (TSR), an employment multiplier of 3.26 direct, indirect, and induced jobs per 1000 m3 of harvest is used.
-This includes direct employment coefficients for harvesting (.21), silviculture (.01) and wood processing (.26) plus indirect and induced employment coefficients of 1.25 jobs per 1000 m3 of volume harvested for logging and 1.33 jobs per 1000 m3 of volume harvested for wood manufacturing.
-Sustainable harvest levels provide direct and indirect employment opportunities over the long-term.
-Government sets the harvest level using a rigorous process that considers social, economic and biologi Strategy Organizations contribute to direct and indirect employment within the region and to sustainable harvesting by adhering to their apportioned harvest volume.
+Finally, when these directly and indirectly generated incomes are spent and re-spent on a variety of items in the broader economy (e.g., food, clothing, entertainment), it gives rise to induced employment fTS, an employment multiplier of 3.26 direct, indirect, and induced jobs per 1000 m 3 of harvest is used.
+This includes direct employment coefficients of 1.25 jobs per 1000 m 3 of volume harvested for logging and 1.33 jobs per 1000 m 3 of volume harvested for wood manufacturing.
+Sustainable harvest levels provide direct and indirect employment arigorous process that considers social, economic and biological criteria.
+Strategy Organizations contribute to direct and indirect employment within the region and to sustainable harvesting by adhering to their apportioned harvest volume.
 Cut control regulations dictate the short-term harvest flexibility.